ElyssaW/cheat-sheet/README.md

 #### Method-Override

-To use `app.delete`, you need to use the method-override functionality.
+To use `app.delete` or `app.put`, you need to use the method-override functionality.
 To do this, you need:

 - `npm i method-override` in terminal